JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/51193e1245b3cf39635aadf47e77a16a49f720a7/images/Question%202/Customer_Behavior_Corr_Problem2.1.PNG" alt=" Customer Behavior #2" width="800"
 </p>

-The low correlation relationship between the number of items available and daily customer count is not correlated because of the possibility of poor desicion making into ordering stocks of items which is not really selling that store location.
+The low correlation relationship between the number of items available and daily customer count is not correlated because of the possibility of poor desicion making of the store owner into ordering stocks of items which is not really selling in that store location.
 That is because probably the customer is looking for something specific that cannot be found in that store.
 Another example also of seasonal stores which are not visited often when its not holiday.

 Here is for the correlation between the number of items and store sales.<br>
 Correlation using the formula: